Jennyicano/Pands-Project/README.md

 In the [Analysis](https://github.com/Jennyicano/Pands-Project/blob/main/Analysis.py) it can be found all the code and programm that will output the information of the Iris dataset.

-Also, the data can be summarized in a [text file](https://github.com/Jennyicano/Pands-Project/blob/main/summary.txt) in this repositary.
+Also, the data is summarized in a [text file](https://github.com/Jennyicano/Pands-Project/blob/main/summary.txt) in this repositary.

 **Contribute**